artsy/README/culture/onboarding.md

 Many of our apps automatically deploy to a staging environment once CI (continuous integration) succeeds.
 Production deploys vary by project, but are usually documented in project READMEs.

 We try to deploy early and often.
-You don't need permission to deploy--just announce in the relevant slack channel in case the team has any concerns.
+You don't need permission to deploy--just announce in #dev slack channel in case the team has any concerns.

 More about [continuous improvement](/playbooks/being-an-artsy-engineer.m#continuous-improvement).